-Existing Dwellinghouse - Is the dwellinghouse immediately before carrying out the proposed development e.g. alteration and extension.
+Existing Dwellinghouse - The dwellinghouse immediately before carrying out the proposed development e.g. an alteration and/or an extension.

 Flat - A separate and self-contained set of premises, whether or not on the same floor, forming part of a building from some other part of which it is divided horizontally.